-What Businesses Can Do To Make Customers Happy
+What are the ways Businesses Can Make Customers Happy

 90 percent of surveyed consumers have used social media in some way to communicate with a brand.